segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/quickstart.md

 * Viewed pages
 * Traffic sources
-* Information about browser, screen
+* Information about the browser, ip, screen resolution
 * etc

 ## Connecting Google BigQuery data warehouse

 1. Follow [this guide](/integrations/google-bigquery) to setup **Google BigQuery** integration.

-2. Go to your website and visit few pages.
+2. Go to your website and visit a few pages.

-3. Make sure that data is collected in Chrome browser console:
+3. Make sure that data is collected in the Chrome browser console:
 ![How data is collected in Chrome browser console](/img/for-analyst/quickstart/bigquery-collect-console.png)

 4. Go to the Google Cloud Platform and check whether the new `hits_YYYYMMDD` table was created in you Google BigQuery Console:
-![Image shows how hits table is created in Google BigQuery](/img/for-analyst/quickstart/bigquery_hits_table.png) Note, that there are actualy 2 hits tables were created: `hits` and `hits_YYYYMMDD`.
-First one is justa template that keeps the schema and used to create daily hits tables.
+![Image shows how hits table is created in Google BigQuery](/img/for-analyst/quickstart/bigquery_hits_table.png) Note, that there are actually 2 hits tables were created: `hits` and `hits_YYYYMMDD`.
+First one is just a template that keeps the schema and used to create daily hits tables.

 5. Click on the `hits_YYYYMMDD` table and then on the "Query Table" button:
 ![Image shows how to query BigQuery table](/img/for-analyst/quickstart/bigquery_query_table.png)